azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 **Note**: This is the same key you can obtain on the Keys blade for the luis-api Cognitive Service in the Azure portal.

-36. You will enter this into the configuration of the Event Processor Function App.
+36. You will enter this into the configuration of the Event Processor Function App

-37. Navigate to the Application Settings for your Event Processor Function App in the Azure Portal.
+37. Navigate to the Application Settings for your Event Processor Function App in the Azure Portal

 38. Within the Application Settings, for the key **luisAppId** set the text of the value attribute to the App ID of your LUIS App (this value should be a GUID you obtained from the URL and not the name of your LUIS app).
 For the key **luisKey**, set the text of the value attribute to the Endpoint key used by your LUIS app (as you acquired it from the Azure Portal).